 I have spent one week in Oslo.
 My apartment still doesn’t have wifi.
-Our fridge is also not working.
+Our fridge isn’t working.
 We went to IKEA three times in my first two days to get a bed, dresser, and other things (a fur carpet being one).
 Our apartment is on a massive hill, and I’m not exaggerating.
 I’m out of breath by the time I get to the top.
-But don’t get me wrong, I like it here.
-This city is nice- very expensive- but very nice.
+City’s nice though.

-Today we went and explored the castle, went to Burberry, and the Resistance Museum.
+Today we went and explored the castle and the Resistance Museum.
 There’s a Starbucks on the pier that’s nice to do homework at.
 The view from our bedroom window is beautiful.
 I could definitely get used to this place.

 A few things I’ve noticed in the week I’ve been here…